UHassam0/mildew-detection-cherry-leaves/README.md

 3. Select your repository name and click Search.
 Once it is found, click Connect.
 4. Select the branch you want to deploy, then click Deploy Branch.
 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.
 6. If the slug size is too large then add large files not required for the app to the .slugignore file.

+### Cloning

+You may use the URL of this Code Repository to clone it for yourself in your directory and Code Editor of choice using the git clone command

+### Forking

+You may [fork this repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+You need to click on fork just above the code to the right of the page beneath the header of this page.
+You can also use git commands in the command line

 ## Main Data Analysis and Machine Learning Libraries